MicrosoftDocs/winrt-api/windows.ui.xaml.input/characterreceivedroutedeventargs_character.md

 # Windows.UI.Xaml.Input.CharacterReceivedRoutedEventArgs.Character

 ## -description
-Gets the composed character associated with the [UIElement.CharacterReceived](../windows.ui.xaml/uielement_characterreceived.md) event.
+Gets [UTF-16 code unit](/dotnet/api/system.char) of a the composed character associated with the [UIElement.CharacterReceived](../windows.ui.xaml/uielement_characterreceived.md) event.

 > [!NOTE]
 > A composed character is a single visual object derived from a sequence of one or more other characters.